pfalcon/picoweb/README.md

 Running under CPython
 =====================

-Initial versions on picoweb could run under CPython, but later it was further optimized for MicroPython, and ability to run under CPython regressed.
+Initial versions of picoweb could run under CPython, but later it was further optimized for MicroPython, and ability to run under CPython regressed.
 It's still on TODO to fix it, instructions below tell how it used to work.